NINAnor/sscd/README.md

 > **Note of caution**
 >
 > Annotations are not ground truths in a strict sense.
 Target objects are marked manually and thence subject to human error and labelling ambiguity.
 Therefore, performance metrics are highly dependent, not only on the accuracy of the detector, but also on the quality of annotations used on the evaluation.
 Image plots contrasting detections against annotations should help scrutinise if apparent drops in performance metrics are being driven by a deteriorating detector, by poor labelling, or both.
+> Annotations are not ground truths in a strict sense.
+Target objects are marked manually and thence subject to human error and labelling ambiguity.
+Therefore, performance metrics are highly dependent not only on the accuracy of the detector, but also on the quality of annotations used on the evaluation.
+Image plots contrasting detections against annotations should help scrutinise if apparent drops in performance metrics are being driven by a deteriorating detector, by poor labelling, or both.

+## SSCD Training

+As mentioned above, retraining the SSCD's detectors might become necessary if/when performance levels on new set of scale images drop substantially from those observed after the latest training.

+Each detector is a [YOLOv3][10] (*You Only Look Once*) model trained for its specific detection task.
+YOLOv3 models were implemented using [Tensorflow 2](https://www.tensorflow.org/) (an open-source deep learning library developed by Google), based on the excellent repository by [Zihao Zhang][7].

+This [page][8] provides details on how to set up a workstation for (re)training the SSCD's detectors.

 <!--
 ### how to update conda environment